 Fast BSS transition seeks to reduce the length of time that connectivity is lost between a STA and the DS or between (#10680)a non-AP MLD and the DS during a BSS transition.
 The FT protocols are part of the reassociation service and only apply to (#13502)a STA or an MLD transition to an AP or an AP MLDSTA transitions between APs within the same mobility domain within the same ESS (see 4.5.3.2 (Mobility types)).

 The FT protocols require information to be exchanged during the initial association (or a later reassociation) between a STA [known as the FT Originator (FTO)] and AP [known as the FT Responder (FTR)] or between a non-AP MLD [known as the FT Originator (FTO)] and AP MLD [known as the FT Responder (FTR)].
 The initial exchange is referred to as the FT initial mobility domain association.
-Subsequent reassociations to APs within the same mobility domain may make use of the FT protocols.
+Subsequent reassociations to FTRs within the same mobility domain may make use of the FT protocols.

 Two FT protocols are defined:

 FT protocol.
-This protocol is executed when an FTO makes a transition to a target AP or target AP MLD and does not require a resource request prior to its transition.
+This protocol is executed when an FTO makes a transition to a target FTR and does not require a resource request prior to its transition.

 FT resource request protocol.
 This protocol is executed when an FTO requires a resource request prior to its transition.

-For an FTO to move (#13505)from its current AP to a target AP or target AP MLD utilizing the FT protocols, the message exchanges are performed using one of two methods:
+For an FTO to move (#13505)from its current AP to a target FTR utilizing the FT protocols, the message exchanges are performed using one of two methods:

 Over-the-Air.
-The FTO communicates directly with the target AP or target AP MLD using IEEE
+The FTO communicates directly with the target FTR using IEEE

 802.11 authentication with the FT authentication algorithm.

 Over-the-DS.
-The FTO communicates with the target AP via the current AP.
-The communication between the FTO and the target AP is carried in FT Action frames between the FTO and the current AP.
-Between the current AP and target AP, communication is via an encapsulation method described in 13.10.3 (Remote Request/Response frame definition).
-The current AP converts between the two encapsulations.
+The FTO communicates with the target FTR via the current FTR.
+The communication between the FTO and the target FTR is carried in FT Action frames between the FTO and the current FTR.
+Between the current FTR and target FTR, communication is via an encapsulation method described in 13.10.3 (Remote Request/Response frame definition).
+The current FTR converts between the two encapsulations.

 FT protocol